 There are two types of volcanoes based on the fluidity of lava:

 Since the basic lava is rich in metallic minerals and has a low melting point, it has greater fluidity.

-In this type of eruption, lava flows far and wide quietly with greater speed and spreads out in thin sheets over a large area.
+In this type of eruption, lava flows slowly far and wide with higher intensity, spreading over a vast area in thin sheets.

-Thus, it leads to the formation of shields and lava domes.
+Thus, it contributes to shields and lava dome formation.